bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-fields.md

 **Deprecated Fields**

 Address fields in the contact are deprecated and are only used for compatibility mode.
-To work with the address, use [requisites](../requisites/index.md).
+For working with addresses, use [requisites](../requisites/index.md).

 #|
 || **Name**